rabah1991/CapacityLossMatlab/README.md

 **simulateddata.mat** : This is a data from a simulated duty cycle for a Mining Dumper.

 ## How to run the file
+The calculation of the SEM is implemented in **semi_empirical_model.m**.

+Run **capacity_loss.m**. load the **Datasw1.mat**.
+The required information should be filled in the file as following:
+Requered information should be written as masive
+     Data.time - time [s]
+     Data.SoC- battery state of charge from 0 to 1 [-]
+     Data.I - battery current [A]
+     Data.T - battery temperature [K]
+     C_n - rated capacity [Ah]
+     N - number of the cycle repetitions batt - Li-ion battery chemistry
+     period - minimum storage period when calendar aging is considered [days].
+This can be added as zero for now